HaoLiao1/PRM/README.md

 ## Environment

 We implement PRM-IMM algorithms in Visual C++, compiled in Visual Studio 2019, and run our tests on a computer with 3.6GHz Intel(R) Core(TM) i9-9900K CPU (16 cores), 128G memory, and Windows 10 professional (64 bits).
-Linux is
+This code can also be compiled and run on Linux.
+But the omp setting is hard to use on linux.
+The OpenMP is an API specification for parallel programming.
+So Windows is recommended.

 ## Code Structure
 We have two folders for the PRM-OINS and NIOS setting.
-You need to put the code from these two files into two projects and compile.
+You need to put the code from these two folders into two projects and compile.
 ```
 ├── PRM_OINS
 │   ├── code